 It was during his college years that Brandon discovered his passion for public service.
 This eventually led him to work as a legislative aide to Honolulu City Councilmember Breene Harimoto, with whom, for four years (2011 to 2014), he assisted the Councilember with tracking and following infrastructure and development projects, as well as handling constituent issues for the ‘Aiea, Pearl City, and Waipahu communities.

 Prior to working for the Councilmember, he was a high school teacher and coach at Damien Memorial School, worked in higher education, and was a staff assistant in the Hawaii State Senate to Senator Will Espero.

-Brandon serves as chair of the Business, Economic Development and Tourism Committee.
-He is vice chair of Public Health, Safety, and Welfare, and is a member of the Committees on Parks and Customer Services, Public Works and Infrastructure, Transportation, Executive Matters and Legal Affairs, and the Oahu Metropolitan Planning Organization.
+Brandon serves as chair of the Committee on Public Health, Safety, and Welfare and the Oahu Metropolitan Planning Organization.
+He is vice chair on the Committee of Executive Matters and Legal Affairs and is a member of the Committees Public Works and Infrastructure, Transportation, and Planning.

 Brandon is a former member of the ‘Aiea Neighborhood Board and the Filipino Junior Chamber of Commerce.
 He currently is an active member of Toastmasters International and a member of St. Elizabeth of Hungary Catholic Church in ‘Aiea serving in various ministries.
 Brandon enjoys basketball, golf, reading, working out, and spending time with his family and friends.